Çiljeta: Career as singer

-Çiljeta participated in the Dancing with the Stars (Albania) show, in its 2011 (second) edition, along with partner Dion Gjinika.
+Çiljeta participated in the second season of Dancing with the Stars show along with partner Dion Gjinika.

 Private life

 Çiljeta had a son on February 4, 2013, whom she named after her father.
 Father of the baby, is reportedly a French architect with a Latin American background.
 She is a well known supporter of Partizani Tirana.
 She is dating Alban Hoxha, an Albanian football player.

 Politics

-Çiljeta is a supporter of the Democratic Party of Albania, and its leader Lulzim Basha.
-Earlier, she had sung in New York, in a party organised by Red and Black Alliance, now an extinguished party, but declared that she was unaware of who the organiser of the party was.
+Early in her career, Çiljeta was a vocal supporter of the Democratic Party of Albania, and its leader Lulzim Basha.
+She once sang in New York, in a party organised by Red and Black Alliance, now an extinguished party, but declared that she was unaware of who the organiser of the party was. Çiljeta declared herself a supporter of the Socialist Party of Albania, having changed her political opinion, and participated in Erion Veliaj’s campaign for mayor of Tirana in the 2023 Albanian local elections.

 She notably had two public reactions against Serbia and Greece politicians: to Serbia after the Serbian government removed a memorial to the Liberation Army of Preševo, Medveđa and Bujanovac in Preševo, an Albanian-inhabited region of Serbia.
 The second reaction was to Greece, after she saw in television an anti-Albanian interview of Christos Pappas, a politician of the Golden Dawn, a Greek far-right political party.
-After these declarations, the Greek media attacked her, saying that she claims to be a singer, but must be something else, and published provoking photos of Çiljeta.
+After these declarations, the Greek media attacked her, saying that she "claims to be a singer, but must be something else," and published provoking photos of Çiljeta.

 Humanitarian activities

-On March 20, 2012 Çiljeta was reported by the media to visit a correctional facility for minors, where she met 38 children, a meeting organised by the Institute of Minors, Kavaje, the Centre for the Human Rights of Children of Albania, and UNICEF.
+On March 20, 2012, Çiljeta was reported by the media to visit a correctional facility for minors, where she met 38 children, a meeting organised by the Institute of Minors in Kavajë, the Centre for the Human Rights of Children of Albania, and UNICEF.